 - Payment for Filing Fees.
 We accept:

 - o Cash

 - o Check

-- o Money Order
+- Money Order

-- o Cashier's Check
+- Cashier's Check

 - Credit Card

 - Any form identified as "pre-fillable"

 When completed, our staff will give you instructions on any next steps that need to be completed, plus provide copies of your filed documents.
 As a candidate, you should be aware of: